 Photo credit: Yengul Hip Hop

-I have been exposed to a variety of other dance styles, including Montserrat’s masquerade dance, dancehall, soca, Afrobeat, flamenco, Cape Breton step dance, Appalachian clogging and flatfooting, Greek dance, and body percussion.
-I always welcome the opportunity to learn more!
+I have taken classes in a variety of other dance styles, including Montserrat’s masquerade dance, dancehall, soca, Afrobeat, flamenco, Cape Breton step dance, Appalachian clogging and flatfooting, Greek dance, and body percussion.
+I am always trying to learn more!

 St. Patrick’s Festival on Montserrat (2015)